jump-dev/JuMP.jl/docs/src/nlp.md

 Total CPU secs in NLP function evaluations           =      2.083
 ```

-For Ipopt in particular, one can improve the performance by installing advanced sparse linear algebra packages, see jump-installation.
+For Ipopt in particular, one can improve the performance by installing advanced sparse linear algebra packages, see [Installation Guide](@ref).
 For other solvers, see their respective documentation for performance tips.

 The function evaluation time, on the other hand, is the responsibility of the modeling language.
-JuMP computes derivatives by using the [ReverseDiffSparse](https://github.com/mlubin/ReverseDiffSparse.jl) package, which implements, in pure Julia, reverse-mode automatic differentiation with graph coloring methods for exploiting sparsity of the Hessian matrix[1].
+JuMP computes derivatives by using the [ReverseDiffSparse](https://github.com/mlubin/ReverseDiffSparse.jl) package, which implements, in pure Julia, reverse-mode automatic differentiation with graph coloring methods for exploiting sparsity of the Hessian matrix [^1].
 As a conservative bound, JuMP's performance here currently may be expected to be within a factor of 5 of AMPL's.

 Querying derivatives from a JuMP model
 --------------------------------------